 \subsection{Video Streaming Latency Comparison}

 A low-latency video streaming solution was developed and comparatively evaluated against Open-TeleVision~\cite{chengopen}.
 To capture both virtual and real-world perspectives simultaneously, a Kandao QooCam EGO 3D Camera was used for dual-view recording.
 Latency measurements utilized a Precise Timing Measurement LED Panel cycling at 100 Hz.
 For each measurement, the illuminated LED sequence was identified, with the timestamp taken at the sequence midpoint.
 Latency was defined as the temporal offset between the VR display and the corresponding real-world LED panel view.
-Video footage was captured using OBS Studio, sampling 10 frames per condition to compute mean and standard deviation.
+Video footage was captured using OBS Studio, sampling 10 frames per condition to compute the mean and standard deviation.
 Fig.~\ref{fig:measurement} illustrates the measurement method and system setup.

-Three conditions were evaluated: 1) Open-TeleVision, 2) ZED Mini to PICO 4 Ultra, and 3) PICO 4 Ultra to PICO 4 Ultra.
-For conditions 1 and 2, the ZED Mini connected to a Windows 11 laptop (Intel i9-13900HK, 32 GB RAM, NVIDIA RTX 4080) using ZED SDK 4.0.8.
-Condition 3 used no PC; video streamed directly from the PICO 4 Ultra headset.
+Three conditions were evaluated: 1) Open-TeleVision, 2) ZED Mini to Quest 3, 3) ZED Mini to PICO 4 Ultra, and 3) PICO 4 Ultra to PICO 4 Ultra.
+For conditions 1, 2, and 3, the ZED Mini connected to a Windows 11 laptop (Intel i9-13900HK, 32 GB RAM, NVIDIA RTX 4080) using ZED SDK 4.0.8.
+Condition 4 used no PC; video streamed directly from the PICO 4 Ultra headset.
 All devices are connected to the same local network.
 The video transmission parameters are 1280×720 resolution, 60 FPS, and 1 Mbps bitrate, matching Open-TeleVision's default configuration.

 Results are summarized in Table~\ref{tab:latency}.
-XRoboToolkit (ZED Mini – PICO 4 Ultra) achieved the lowest mean latency (82.00 ms), substantially outperforming Open-TeleVision (121.50 ms) and XRoboToolkit (PICO 4 Ultra – PICO 4 Ultra) at 100.50 ms. The ZED Mini – PICO 4 Ultra configuration benefits from external laptop processing, which is more computationally powerful than the standalone PICO 4 Ultra headset, likely contributing to superior latency performance.
-The PICO 4 Ultra – PICO 4 Ultra configuration showed the lowest variability (STD = 3.12 ms), indicating more consistent performance, while ZED Mini – PICO 4 Ultra and Open-TeleVision setups showed higher fluctuations (6.32 ms and 6.01 ms, respectively).
+Among all configurations, XRoboToolkit (ZED Mini – PICO 4 Ultra) achieved the lowest mean latency at 82.00 ms. Comparing identical hardware setups, XRoboToolkit (ZED Mini – Quest 3) at 94.50 ms substantially outperformed Open-TeleVision (ZED Mini – Quest 3) at 121.50 ms, representing a 27 ms (22\%) latency reduction.
+The ZED Mini – PICO 4 Ultra configuration benefits from external laptop processing, which is more computationally powerful than the standalone PICO 4 Ultra headset, likely contributing to its superior performance.
+The PICO 4 Ultra – PICO 4 Ultra configuration showed the lowest variability (STD = 3.12 ms), while configurations using external processing showed higher fluctuations.